Sindhujav18/Flink-RT-Kafka-Java/README.md

 ---
 ## Sindhu Rani Goli
 ## Demonstration skill:
-- I would like to demonstrate on kafka application using intelliJ idea.
+- Demonstrating on kafka application using intelliJ idea.
+- Creating topic, running and display 10 messages using powershell and intelliJ

 ## Prerequisites:
 - Apache Kafka 2.13